harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 1. The actual value of the variable is provided by the `default` property as part of the variable definition as shown above for `storage_account_name`.
 2. The variable `storage_account_location` has no `default` value.
 When `terraform apply` or `terraform plan` is executed, a simple wizard will ask for a value.
 3. Actual variable values could also be specified using `Environment Variables`.
-This is an excellent approach for build servers or scenarios where *Terraform* scripts are applied without human interaction. `Environment Variables` are pulled if their name follows the schema `TF_VAR_{variable_name}` (`TF_VAR_storage_account_location` in this example)
+This is an excellent approach to build servers or scenarios where *Terraform* scripts are applied without human interaction. `Environment Variables` are pulled if their name follows the schema `TF_VAR_{variable_name}` (`TF_VAR_storage_account_location` in this example)
 4. Values can be specified by passing arguments to the `terraform apply` command.
-This approach is great for develpment time or -if required due to limitations- for unattended execution contexts such as build servers
+This approach is great for development time or -if required due to limitations- for unattended execution contexts such as build servers
-5. The last and most convinient method to specify variable values are so-called `.tfvars` files. `.tfvars` files should never go to source control.
-In real world scenarios it's often required to pass some sort of sensitive data into *Terraform* scripts (Think of Service Principal credentials for example).
+5. The last and most convenient method to specify variable values are so-called `.tfvars` files. `.tfvars` Files should never go to source control.
+In real-world scenarios, it's often required to pass some sensitive data into *Terraform* scripts (Think of Service Principal credentials for example).
 My projects normally contain a `values.tfvars.template` file which is explicitly added to *git* and tells other teammates which values should be defined.
 Providing concrete values for the sample `variables` above could look like this.

 ```hcl
 storage_account_name = "storagethorsten"